huwenqing0606/STORM-Compositional/README.md

 <b>STOchastic Recursive Momentum for Compositional Optimization</b>

+an article by Huizhuo Yuan and Wenqing Hu

 Code for STORM-Compositional Optimization

 <i>Authors</i>: Jiaojiao Yang (Anhui Normal University, Wuhu, Anhui, P.R.China) for topics (1) and (2) and Wenqing Hu (Missouri S&T) for topic (3)